1 2 3 4 5 6 7 8 9

 8. Superpower

-Discernment & Integrity – Ones can see what’s broken — and they genuinely want to fix it.
+Discernment & Integrity – Ones can see what’s broken and they genuinely want to fix it.
 Their commitment to truth, responsibility, and fairness brings order to chaos.
-They can hold boundaries, say the hard thing, and follow through — all while staying true to their values.
+They can hold boundaries, say the hard thing, and follow through all while staying true to their values.
 When healthy, they’re some of the most grounded and trustworthy people you’ll ever meet.

 9. Common Challenges

-• Constant self-criticism, perfectionism, and never feeling “done”
+• Never feeling “done”

 • Struggles with rest, play, and spontaneity

-• Difficulty accepting others’ flaws — or their own
+• Difficulty accepting others’ flaws or their own

 • Rigid thinking, all-or-nothing mindset